-Our main results and findings can be summarised as follows: \begin{itemize} \item The PDCSAP data with different cadence are generally different not only in amplitude and cadence.
-Mainly 30-min data suffers from lots of residual variability that is not coming from the stars.
-This can lead to false positives and wrong classification. \item We provide a well defined classification scheme and methodology for proper classification of the A-F variable stars based on the light curve shape and the corresponding Fourier transform (Tables~\ref{Tab:VarTypes_Bins}-\ref{Tab:VarTypes_ROT}). \item We found that the identification of the real pulsation frequencies above the Nyquist limit based purely on the amplitudes of the corresponding peaks in the FT can be wrong in up to 50\,\% cases. \item We identified a new (sub)class of variables showing regular periodic light curve shape and harmonics of the basic frequency in the FT.
-First we assumed that these variations must be connected with rotation but the position of these stars close to and within the GDOR instability strip suggests that the variations are likely caused by pulsations.
-ROT stars have longer periods (1.7 vs 0.74\,days), smaller amplitudes (1.5 vs 9.8\,mmag) and are cooler in average (6777 vs 7043\,K) than GDOR stars.
-The position of the stars in the HRD also suggests that the idea of co-rotating structures governed by high-order magnetic multipoles \citep[][]{Mikulasek2020,Krticka2022} likely cannot explain the variations in these relatively cool stars that are not expected to have strong stellar winds. \item Measurements of $v\sin i$ of 4 stars showing semi-regular brightness variations and unresolved groups of peaks near the harmonics of the basic frequency give a hint that the observed light variations may be rather linked with rotation, than with pulsations.
-Stars in this group, called ROTS, can be mostly easily recognised from the GDOR stars. \item If the model of the light curve provides physically plausible results, there is no way how to unambiguously distinguish between ellipsoidal variables and ROTM types purely on the basis of single-channel photometry.
-We demonstrated this issue on IP Dra and generated models (Fig.~\ref{Fig:Spotell}). \end{itemize}
+Our main results and findings can be summarised as follows: \begin{itemize} \item The PDCSAP data with different cadences are generally different in both amplitude and cadence.
+Mainly the 30-minute data suffer from lots of residual variability that is not coming from the stars.
+This can lead to false positives and wrong classifications. \item We provide a well-defined classification scheme and methodology for the proper classification of A-F variable stars based on the light-curve shape and the corresponding FT (Tables~\ref{Tab:VarTypes_Bins}-\ref{Tab:VarTypes_ROT}). \item We find that the identification of the real pulsation frequencies above the Nyquist limit based purely on the amplitudes of the corresponding peaks in the FT can be wrong in up to 50\,\% of cases. \item We identify a new (sub)class of variables that show regular periodic light-curve shapes and harmonics of the basic frequency in the FT.
+First we assumed that these variations must be connected with rotation, but the position of these stars close to and within the GDOR instability strip suggests that the variations are likely caused by pulsations.
+ROT stars have longer periods (1.7 versus 0.74\,days), smaller amplitudes (1.5 versus 9.8\,mmag), and are cooler on average (6777 versus 7043\,K) than GDOR stars.
+The position of the stars in the HRD also suggests that the idea of co-rotating structures governed by high-order magnetic multipoles \citep[][]{Mikulasek2020,Krticka2022} likely cannot explain the variations in these relatively cool stars that are not expected to have strong stellar winds. \item Measurements of $v\sin i$ of four stars that show semi-regular brightness variations and unresolved groups of peaks near the harmonics of the basic frequency give a hint that the observed light variations may be linked with rotation rather than with pulsations.
+Stars in this group, called ROTS, can be mostly easily recognised from the GDOR stars. \item If the model of the light curve provides physically plausible results, there is no way to unambiguously distinguish between ellipsoidal variables and ROTM types purely on the basis of single-channel photometry.
+We have demonstrated this issue on IP Dra and generated models (Fig.~\ref{Fig:Spotell}). \end{itemize}